BitcoinDesign/Guide/guide/getting-started/hardware.md

 Many users backup their bitcoin recovery phrases using metal plates that have their recovery phrase etched into them.
 This protects the recovery phrase from physical destruction from fire and/or water.
 [Seedplate](https://seedplate.com/) is an example of such a product.

-A more simple option is writing your recovery phrase on a piece of paper.
-Compared to steel paper can be easily destroyed making this option less secure.
+A simpler option is writing your recovery phrase on a piece of paper.
+Compared to steel, paper can be easily destroyed, making this option less secure.

 Some applications such as [Muun](https://blog.muun.com/why-not-just-a-mnemonic/) have users print out encrypted PDF backups that contain all the required recovery data, not just the recovery phrase.